How Mastermind Groups Work

 2. Questions

-In this section, the other members are given a chance to ask the person on the hot seat questions.
+In this section, the other members have a chance to ask questions of the person on the hot seat.

-It gives the members a chance to understand as well as they can the nature of the problem or opportunity, so that they can form suggestions.
+It gives the members a chance to understand the nature of the problem or opportunity as well as they can so that they can form suggestions.

 One of the rules at Mastermind9 is that no one speaks twice until everyone has spoken once.
 We want introverts and extroverts to have equal say.
 Plus, we don’t want questions to be narrowed down too quickly.
 We want to keep it broad at this stage.

 It gives everyone a chance to speak.
-And above this, if you know you’ll have to ask a question, you have to pay keen attention to what the person in the hot seat says.
+If you know you’ll have to ask a question; you have to pay keen attention to what the person in the hot seat says.

 We don’t allow solutions cleverly disguised as questions.